mattvend/ScrapGuitareDomination/README.md

 It is also possible to do that manually, but there are in total more than 640 files to download and rename.
 Better scripting than having to do tedious things.

 # Usage
-install Python3 on your machine
+- if not already present, install Python3 on your machine
-Update config.json with your own login/password
+- Update config.json with your own guitaredomination.com login/password
-> python scrap.py
+- then, in a shell, type: python scrap.py